-- 6.17 Organisations should be extremely cautious when storing equipment.
+- 6.18 Organisations should be extremely cautious when storing equipment.
 Large or multiple deliveries of equipment can create storage challenges, particularly prior to the checking and testing process being completed by the relevant professional.
 In many situations, equipment can be left in corridors or other public areas which can risk breaching fire safety or health and safety guidelines.
-Storage issues should also be considered within the department/ward or location the equipment is intended for and should be clean and in a good state of repair. - 6.18 There is a risk of equipment being damaged or stolen or it being used before safety checks are completed. - 6.19 Areas where equipment or devices are expected to be delivered should have sufficient access and storage space identified prior to delivery along with any additional equipment required e.g. secure storage cabinets, carts etc. - 6.20 Consideration should be given to security to avoid theft or damage from environmental hazards.
-Where practicable these areas should be monitored with CCTV cameras and/or alarms (fire/smoke detection, intruder alarms etc.) where practical with access limited to only those necessary individuals. - 6.21 Consider stock rotation, battery shelf life and be aware of any specific temperature and/or humidity levels and the power requirements certain types of equipment or medicines will require while in storage and undergoing distribution. - 6.22 Consideration should be given to health and safety requirements concerning lifting and manual handling of equipment during storage and distribution.
-Equipment should be adequately protected to avoid damage, whether crated or not. - 6.23 Consideration should be given to any periodic cleaning requirements of the storage location or of the equipment being stored in line with policy and guidance.
+Storage issues should also be considered within the department/ward or location the equipment is intended for and should be clean and in a good state of repair. - 6.19 There is a risk of equipment being damaged or stolen or it being used before safety checks are completed. - 6.20 Areas where equipment or devices are expected to be delivered should have sufficient access and storage space identified prior to delivery along with any additional equipment required e.g. secure storage cabinets, carts. - 6.21 Consideration should be given to security to avoid theft or damage from environmental hazards.
+Where practicable these areas should be monitored with CCTV cameras and/or alarms (fire/smoke detection, intruder alarms etc.) where practical with access limited to only those necessary individuals. - 6.22 Consider stock rotation, battery shelf life and be aware of any specific temperature and/or humidity levels and the power requirements certain types of equipment or medicines will require while in storage and undergoing distribution. - 6.23 Consideration should be given to health and safety requirements concerning lifting and manual handling of equipment during storage and distribution.
+Equipment should be adequately protected to avoid damage, whether crated or not.

+- ation should be given to any periodic cleaning requirements of the storage - 6.24 Consideration should be given to any periodic cleaning requirements of the storage location or of the equipment being stored in line with policy and guidance.